wp-shortcake/shortcake/README.md

 } );
 ````

+## Screenshots
+TK of fusion-pullquote without UI

+TK of fusion-pullquote preview

+TK of fusion-pullquote UI

 ## Known issues

 * You cannot use camelcase or hyphens in attribute names.
-* If your shortcode output is not a block level element, it may display wierdly in the TinyMCE editor.
+* If your shortcode output is not a block level element, it may display oddly in the TinyMCE editor.